OliverKillane/emDB/docs/notes/test_query.md

 ## Requirements
 Some schema and queries that are.
-- being the abilities of DBtoaster in a useful way
+- beating the abilities of DBtoaster in a useful way
 - look somewhat typical of some basic state
 - avoid too much complexity in schema (e.g. lots of foreign key relations), and simple enough to diagram for report
 - have several possible optimisations to choose from / justifications for discussion in report